joon-hee-kim/MarioGameApp/README.md

 ## Project Structure
 <img width="897" alt="스크린샷 2024-06-18 오전 11 44 29" src="https://github.com/joon-hee-kim/MarioGameApp/assets/121689436/643e6acd-5675-4cf4-99d8-e3e5ece96968"> </br>

+For simplicity, I have implemented class diagrams with class names only. </br>

 1. MainActivity.java: </br>
 - Serves as the main entry point to the application.
 (Two-player play has not been implemented yet) </br>

 2. SelActivity.java: </br>
-- Allow users to select a character (Mario, Luiji) before starting the game. </br>
+- Allow users to select a character (Mario, Luiji) before starting the game. </br> </br>

 3. WldActivity.java: </br>
 - Allows users to select which world (level) they want to play in the game.
 World = Cupa Junior, Cupa.
 “Cupa” == “Bowser” </br>